chase-robbins/p5js-stacked-area-chart/README.md

 ## License

 This component is licensed under the MIT License.
+Developed as part of [Aaron Siegel](https://twitter.com/datadreamer)'s "Designing Digital Experiences" class at the [USC Iovine & Young Academy](https://iovine-young.usc.edu/).